argent-moon/arduino-flip-timer/README.md

 Long press (≥5 seconds): Reset the system

 ### Timer Logic
-The timer uses a non-blocking approach based on millis(), allowing the system to:
+The timer uses a non-blocking approach based on millis(), allowing the system to track time while continuously handling sensor inputs.
-- Track elapsed time
-- Continue reading inputs simultaneously
-- Maintain responsiveness

 ### System States
 The application operates in three main states: